sstalle/php7cc/CONTRIBUTING.md

 Second and third sections can be repeated one or more times.

 Some tests require a particular version of PHP.
-For example, the `yield` keyword had been introduced in PHP 5.5, and tests containing it cannot be run on the lower versions.
+For example, some syntactical constructs that have been valid in PHP < 7 could be invalid in PHP 7, and tests containing them cannot be run on PHP 7.
 To specify a version constraint for the test suite, add a new line of the following format to the first section:
 ```